 Raheem Sterling – 2019

-Raheem Sterling joined this list of hat-trick heroes courtesy of a treble at West Ham on the opening day of last season, the Manchester City star producing a clinical performance as Pep Guardiola’s side ran riot in the capital.
+Raheem Sterling joined this list of hat-trick heroes courtesy of a treble at West Ham on the opening day of the 2019/20 season, the Manchester City star producing a clinical performance as Pep Guardiola’s side ran riot in the capital.

 West Ham struggled to live with the England international, who scored the third Premier League hat-trick of his career in City’s emphatic 5-0 win at the London Stadium.